Azure-Samples/hdinsight-kafka-java-get-started/DomainJoined-Producer-Consumer/README.md

    ```

 **NOTE:-**
-1. espkafkauser should be part of your domain group and add it in RangerUI to give CRUD operations privileges.
+1. `espkafkauser` should be part of your domain group and add it in RangerUI to give CRUD operations privileges.
-2. Keep this domain name (TEST.COM) in capital only.
+2. Keep this domain name `(TEST.COM)` in capital letters only.
 Otherwise, kerberos will throw errors at the time of CRUD operations.

-You will be having an espkafkauser.keytab file in local directory.
-Now create an espkafkauser_jaas.conf jaas config file with data given below
+You will be having an `espkafkauser.keytab` file in local directory.
+Now create an `espkafkauser_jaas.conf` jaas config file with data given below

 ```
 KafkaClient {